 When people tell me they’ve tried resistance training and they felt worse afterwards, it’s usually because they’ve made one of the following mistakes:

-Resistance training will help you feel better if you apply it correctly.
+Resistance training will help you feel better at any age if it’s applied appropriately.
+Especially if you suffer with aches, pains and muscle tightness.